Apperta-IXN-for-the-NHS/OKRA-for-the-NHS-backend/README.md

 # Emis Backend

-This is the backend of the Emis project.
+This is the backend of OKRA in EMIS project.

 ## REST APIs